daler/trackhub/README.rst

         genome="hg38",
         email="dalerr@niddk.nih.gov")

-    # Add a track for every bigwig found.
-Note that this example is executed
+    # Next, we add a track for every bigwig found.
+In practice, you would
-    # from the `doc` directory, hence the `../trackhub` path.
-These data are
+    # point to your own files.
+In this example we use the path to the data
-    # included in the source repository on github.
+    # included with trackhub.

     for bigwig in glob.glob('../trackhub/test/data/sine-hg38-*.bw'):
         name = trackhub.helpers.sanitize(os.path.basename(bigwig))